 It’s no longer a preferred pest control solution due to its toxic effects on humans.
 Also, it can affect pets and other beneficial wildlife.
 However, older packages of slug pellets may still contain this ingredient.

 It can lead to respiratory failure, nervous system damage, and eventual death in rats.
-However, this takes a long time to affect rats, upwards of several days and in large doses.
+However, this takes a long time to affect rats, for several days and in large doses.

 For this reason, it’s primarily the metaldehyde that does the damage.